 The financial liabilities of the Company comprise accrued expenses and borrowings.
 The Company will generally retain sufficient cash and cash equivalent balances to satisfy accrued expenses and creditors as they fall due.
-The Company also receives distributions from the underlying investments quarterly which allows all accruals and creditors to be serviced adequately.

-The table below shows the maturity of the Company's financial liabilities arising from the revolving credit loan by the remaining contractual maturities as at 31 December 2022.
+The tables below show the maturity of the Company's financial liabilities arising from the revolving credit loan by the remaining contractual maturities as at 31 December 2023 and 2022.
 The amount disclosed are contractual, undiscounted cashflows and may differ from the actual cash flow paid in the future: